NathanGodey/nathangodey.github.io/_posts/2022-09-09-frequency_lm.md

 [Whitening Sentence Representations for Better Semantics and Faster Retrieval (Su et al., 2021)](https://arxiv.org/pdf/2103.15316.pdf)

 *Thanks to [Roman Castagné](https://www.linkedin.com/in/roman-castagné) and [Rian Touchent](https://rian-t.github.io/) for their comprehensive feedback, and to [Benoît Sagot](https://pauillac.inria.fr/~sagot/index.html) and [Eric Villemonte de la Clergie](http://alpage.inria.fr/~clerger/) for their supervision!*

+*This work was funded by the PRAIRIE institute as part of a PhD contract at Inria Paris and Sorbonne Université.*